robb-j/ss-boilerplate/README.md

 # Silverstripe Framework Boilerplate
 - Rob Anderson, robb-j
 - A Boilerplate Repo to quickly setup a new project using [Silverstripe](http://silverstripe.org).
-You can find Silverstripe's great [documentation here](http://docs.silverstripe.org/en/developer_guides/).
+- Setups up the Silverstripe files within a public_html folder for use on the live server You can find Silverstripe's great [documentation here](http://docs.silverstripe.org/en/developer_guides/).
 Requires:

 ##### Requirements